khanhtraniu/Cost-Improvement-Dashboard/README.md

 # Cost-Improvement-Dashboard
-Dashboard to check which items has the high cost
+This is a company project.
+I was assigned to create a Dashboard to show performance of data and check which items has the high cost.
+I create Dashboard on both Excel and Power BI